jbigler/i-can-has-kanban/README.md

 After creating an account, you can create workspaces which will be able to be shared with others.
 Within a workspace you can create as many boards as you need.
-Each board has a collection of lists.
-Each list has a collection of cards.
+Each board has a collection of lists, and each list has a collection of cards.
 The boards and lists can be manipulated via drag-and-drop.
+If you invite another User to your workspace, you can both work on the same board together.
+Turbo frames and streams are used to broadcast the changes.

 ## Some notes on the stack used
 - Ruby 3.2.3